Qatar: Hot, hazy weather expected today

 PHOTO

-Doha - Weather inshore until 6:00 pm on Thursday will be hazy to misty at places at first, becoming hot daytime with some clouds, the Department of Meteorology said in its daily weather report.
+Doha - Weather inshore until 6:00 pm on Friday will be hazy at places at first, becoming hot daytime with some clouds, the Department of Meteorology said in its daily weather report.

 Offshore, the weather will hazy with some clouds at times, the report added.

-Wind inshore will be variable less than 5 KT at first, becoming mainly northwesterly to northeasterly at a speed of 5 - 15 KT.
+Wind inshore will be northwesterly - northeasterly at a speed of 5-15 KT, gusting to 23 KT at places daytime.

-Offshore, it will be variable mainly northwesterly to northerly at a speed of 2 - 12 KT.
+Offshore, it will be variable mainly northeasterly - northwesterly at a speed of 3-13 KT.

-Sea state inshore will be 1 - 2 ft; while offshore, will be 1 - 3 ft.
+Sea state inshore will be 1-2 ft; while offshore, it will be 1-3 ft.

 Copyright © Qatar News Agency 2022.
 All Rights Reserved.
 Provided by SyndiGate Media Inc. (Syndigate.info).